FRANCIS HOPKINSON SMITH FOR SALE & BIOGRAPHY

 Smith was a member of several art associations including the American Water Color Society where he was the treasurer from 1873 to 1878, the Art Clubs of both Philadelphia and Cincinnati, the Society of Illustrators, the Tile Club and the Century Association.
 He exhibited award-winning works at the Philadelphia Art Club, the American Art Society, the Buffalo and Charleston Expositions of 1901 and 1902, and many others.

 In addition to painting, Smith was a prolific and successful writer, illustrating many of his own books and was a member of the American Academy of Arts and Letters.
-A few of the titles of his books, both fiction and non-fiction, are Colonel Carter of Cartersville (1891), Gondola Days (1897), The Fortunes of Oliver Horn (1902), and In Dickens’s London (1914).
+A few of the titles of his books, both fiction and non-fiction, are Colonel Carter of Cartersville (1891), Gondola Days (1897), Venice To-Day (1896), The Fortunes of Oliver Horn (1902), and In Dickens’s London (1914).

 Albright-Knox Gallery, Buffalo, NY